-M2 Human Rights as a Multi-Level Approach (Human Rights 8 ECTS

-Systems) (compulsory module) credits

-Prerequisite none

-Module outcomes Participants learn that human rights are a multi-level subject and that there are different legal systems with corresponding protection mechanisms; learn that the nation state is the central authority regarding the protection of human rights and that the international and supranational systems of human rights are based on the notion of solidarity; acquire a profound understanding of the European dimension (Council of Europe, ECHR, EU, CJEU) of the protection of human rights; gain fundamental knowledge of further regional systems of human rights protection (inter-American and African regions) as well as of developments in Arab and Asian regions; acquire an understanding of the contribution of diplomacy to the protection of human rights; acquire knowledge of the challenges related to the extraterritorial protection of human rights.
-Module structure KU The Nation-State as Basic Unit for the Protection of Human Rights and the Principle of Subsidiarity, 2 ECTS credits, 1 SSt., pi (continuous assessment) KU UN Human Rights Systems and Mechanisms, 2 ECTS credits, 1 SSt., pi (continuous assessment) KU Regional Human Rights Systems, 4 ECTS credits, 2 SSt., pi (continuous assessment) Proof of performance Positive completion of all courses (8 ECTS credits) M3 Specific Human Rights and Special Human Rights 10 ECTS
+Prerequisites none Participants learn to combine theoretical knowledge with practical skills; have the opportunity to participate in a competitive moot court to gain practical experience in solving issues in the field of human rights, using the legal knowledge and skills they have acquired; acquire and/or strengthen the ability to work in a team; learn to use legal texts, jurisdiction and secondary literature from the perspective of a litigant or of the court; practice their rhetoric skills and gain confidence in public speaking.
+Module structure UE Moot Court, 8 ECTS credits, 3 SSt., pi (continuous assessment) Proof of performance Passing of all courses (8 ECTS credits) M2 Human Rights as a Multi-Level Approach (Human Rights Systems)8 ECTS credits(compulsory module)6 Prerequisite none Module outcomes Participants learn that human rights are a multi-level subject and that there are different legal systems with corresponding protection mechanisms; learn that the nation state is the central authority regarding the protection of human rights and that the international and supranational systems of human rights are based on the notion of solidarity; acquire a profound understanding of the European dimension (Council of Europe: ECHR, EU: CJEU) of the protection of human rights; gain fundamental knowledge of further regional systems of human rights protection (inter-American and African regions) as well as of developments in Arab and Asian regions; acquire an understanding of the central role of non-governmental organisations in human rights protection: develop a better understanding of the contribution of diplomacy to the protection of human rights; Module structure KU The Nation-State as Basic Unit for the Protection of Human Rights and the Principle of Subsidiarity, 2 ECTS credits, 1 SSt., pi (continuous assessment) KU UN Human Rights Systems and Mechanisms, 2 ECTS credits, 1 SSt., pi (continuous assessment) KU Regional Human Rights Systems, 4 ECTS credits, 2 SSt., pi (continuous assessment) Proof of performance Passing of all courses (8 ECTS credits) Specific Human Rights and Special Human Rights Challenges (compulsory module) 10 ECTS credits Prerequisites none SSt.
+(Semesterstunde): hour per week per semester. pi (prüfungsimmanent): continuous assessment. npi (nicht prüfungsimmanent): non-continuous assessment.
+Course types and their abbreviations: see § 11.